opentelekomcloud-docs/docsportal/doc/source/additional/glossary.rst

      building, and model deployment on the device, edge, and cloud, ModelArts helps AI developers build models quickly and manage the lifecycle of AI development.

    mongod
-     A major process in DDS. mongod mainly processes data requests and manages data access.
+     Name of a major daemon process in DDS, mainly processing data requests and managing data access.

    mongos
-     A router for data read and write, providing a unified interface for accessing DB instances.
+     Name of a sharding process in DDS, acting as a router for data read and write and providing a unified interface for accessing DB instances.

    MPP
      See :term:`massively parallel processing`